ethereum/EIPs/EIPS/eip-asdf.md

 ---
-title: Ethereum To The Moon!
+title: To The Moon—10 Minute Blocks
 description: Makes a minimal number of changes that allow Ethereum to be used on the moon
 author: Pandapip1 (@Pandapip1)
 discussions-to: https://ethereum-magicians.org/t/ethereum-to-the-moon/13633